harness/developer-hub/docs/platform/pipelines/input-sets.md

   - /docs/platform/pipelines/run-pipelines-using-input-sets-and-overlays
 ---

-Harness Input Sets are collections of runtime inputs for a Pipeline provided before execution.
+Harness input sets are collections of runtime inputs for a pipeline provided before execution.

-All Pipeline settings can be set as runtime inputs in Pipeline Studio **Visual** and **YAML** editors:
+All pipeline settings can be set as runtime inputs in Pipeline Studio **Visual** and **YAML** editors:

 | ![](./static/InputsetsOverlays1.png) | ![](./static/InputsetsOverlays2.png) |
 | ------------------------------------ | ------------------------------------ |

-An Input Set includes all the runtime inputs that are not permanent in the Pipeline.
-Runtime inputs contain the values that you would be prompted to provide when you executed the Pipeline.
+An input set includes all the runtime inputs that are not permanent in the pipeline.
+Runtime inputs contain the values that you would be prompted to provide when you executed the pipeline.

-Overlays are groups of Input Sets.
-Overlays enable you to provide several Input Sets when executing a Pipeline.
+Overlays are groups of input sets.
+Overlays enable you to provide several input sets when executing a pipeline.

-With Input Sets and Overlays, you can make a single Pipeline template that can be used for multiple scenarios.
-Each scenario can be defined in an Input Set or Overlay and simply selected at runtime.
+With input sets and overlays, you can make a single pipeline that can be used for multiple scenarios.
+Each scenario can be defined in an input set or overlay and simply selected at runtime.

-## Input Sets Overview
+## Input sets overview

 Nearly every setting in a Pipeline can be configured as a runtime input.
-You can then create an Input Set from those inputs.
+You can then create an input set from those inputs.

 ![](./static/input-sets-05.png)

-Here are some Input Set examples:
+Here are some input set examples:

 * Values of fields and variables
 * Artifacts